top of page

 Sleep as Communication, Not Failure

 Modern culture often treats sleep as a performance.
-Eight hours is the goal, anything less feels like failure.
-But from a mental health therapy perspective, sleep difficulties are often signals rather than shortcomings.
-Insomnia symptoms, night waking, early waking or restlessness can emerge during periods of emotional overload, unresolved stress or prolonged mental strain.
-Sleep deprivation is not always caused by a faulty system, it can be the nervous system doing its best to process too much, for too long.
+Eight hours is the goal; anything less feels like failure.
+From a mental health therapy perspective, sleep difficulties are signals rather than shortcomings.
+Insomnia symptoms, night waking, early waking, or restlessness can emerge during periods of emotional overload, unresolved stress, or prolonged mental strain.
+Sleep deprivation is not always caused by a faulty system; it can be the nervous system doing its best to process too much for too long.

 sleep apnea disorders and support